Rules & Format Overview

 International Science Bee Stage 2 – Regional Finals

-All students play in 3 or 4 preliminary rounds.
+All students play in 3 preliminary rounds.
 The top students in each age division make the finals.
-Approximately the top 50% in each age division will qualify for the Championships.
+Approximately the top two-thirds in each age division will qualify for the Championships.

 International Science Bee Stage 3 – Championships